min2ha/ukwa-site/content/target/60429/index.en.md

   "start_date": "2018-01-19T09:00:00Z"
 }

-# Networked Care: A toolkit for sustainable single speciality services

 This toolkit is the culmination of the first year of Moorfields’ vanguard programme, one of 50 vanguard programmes in England chosen to design new models of care addressing the long-term sustainability of the NHS.